Welcome To Your

 Did any of your covered children reach their age limit for this year?

-This annual enrollment will be an active open enrollment, which means you must make your benefit elections by Friday, November 22 if you wish to be enrolled in benefits for the 2025 plan year.
+This annual enrollment will be a passive open enrollment, which means if you don't make your benefit elections by Friday, November 21 you will continue with the same benefits you are enrolled in already for the 2026 plan year.

 Open Enrollment is the one time of year when you can update your elections without experiencing a Qualifying Life Event (QLE).
 The elections that you make will remain in place until December 31 unless you notify HR within 30 days of your QLE to be eligible to make new elections.